Memphis vs. UTSA NCAA Football Odds, Plays and Insights | September 25, 2021

 - UTSA has combined with its opponents to score more than 67 points in one game this season.

-- The combined points per game average of the two teams, 82, is 15.0 points above Saturday's over/under.

-- The 46.3 combined points per game that these two squads have allowed this season are 20.7 fewer than the 67 total in this contest.
+- This contest's total is 20.7 points greater than the 46.3 these two squads combine to surrender per game this season.

-- The average total in Tigers games this season is 64.0, 3.0 points fewer than Saturday's total of 67 .
+- Tigers games have an average total of 64.0 points this season, 3.0 fewer than Saturday's over/under.

-- The 59.2 PPG average total in Roadrunners games this season is 7.8 points fewer than this game's over/under.

 Memphis Stats and Trends

-- Memphis has one win against the spread in three games this season.
+- So far this season Memphis has one win against the spread.

-- The Tigers have yet to cover the spread this season when favored by 3 points or more.
+- This season, the Tigers are winless against the spread when entering a game as a favorite of 3 points or more.

-- Memphis is 1-1 against the spread and 3-0 overall in games when it records more than 14.3 points.
+- Memphis is 1-1 against the spread and 3-0 overall in games when it puts up more than 14.3 points.

-- Memphis is 1-1 against the spread and 3-0 overall when the team totals over 245.7 yards.
+- When Memphis totals more than 245.7 yards, the team is 1-1 against the spread and 3-0 overall.

 - The Tigers have three giveaways this season, while the Roadrunners have five takeaways .